xXleowXx/gitlab-charts/doc/installation/command-line-options.md

 # GitLab Helm chart deployment options **(FREE SELF)**

+This page lists commonly used values of the GitLab chart.
+For a complete list of the available options, refer to the documentation for each subchart.

-You can supply these configuration options to the `helm install` command by using the `--set` flags.
+You can pass values to the `helm install` command by using a YAML file and the `--values <values file>` flag or by using multiple `--set` flags.
+It is recommended to use a values file that contains only the overrides needed for your release.

 The source of the default `values.yaml` file can be found [here](https://gitlab.com/gitlab-org/charts/gitlab/-/blob/master/values.yaml).
 These contents change over releases, but you can use Helm itself to retrieve these on a per-version basis: